fenago/data-science/lab_guides/Lab_10.md

     Caption: Histogram of OverallCond

-    We can see that the values contained in this column are discrete: they can only take a finite number of values (any integer between `1` and `9`).
-This variable is not numerical, but ordinal: the order matters, but you can\'t perform some mathematical operations on it such as adding value `2` to value `8`.
-This column is an arbitrary mapping to assess the overall quality of the property.
-In the next lab, we will look at how we can change the type of such a column.

 8. Build a boxplot with `OverallCond:O` (`':O'` is for specifying that this column is ordinal) on the *x* axis and